 See also: Wichita Art Garden tours

 Downtown Wichita has nine themed walking routes.
-Each loop has a theme and features signs that highlight entertaining, amusing, or just interesting information about people and places in Kansas.
-Here’a a printable map of the trails in Wichita and Haysville.
+Each loop has a theme and features signs that highlight entertaining, amusing or just interesting information about people and places in Kansas.
+Here’s a printable map of the trails in Wichita and Haysville.
 For more information, read my article about the grand opening of the downtown walking paths, and scroll down to see each path and its description.
-(The Haysville Walking Trails were part of the same project as the downtown trails.
-There are two walking loops, each with a theme.)

 Douglas Design District murals are another art installation that can provide a walking experience.
-The murals were painted by volunteer artists during Avenue Art Days in the fall of 2015 and then again in October 2016.
-At present, the exhibit includes 40 murals along a stretch of East Douglas Avenue from Washington to Oliver.
+The first murals were painted by volunteer artists during Avenue Art Days in the fall of 2015 and then again in subsequent.
+At present, the exhibit includes more than 40 murals along a stretch of East Douglas Avenue from Washington to Oliver.
 Though you can walk this – there are sidewalks – it’s quite a stretch through an urban area with lots of traffic, so you might prefer to park your car, walk a section, and then drive to the next section until you’ve seen all the murals.
-(According to Google maps, it’s about five miles round-trip.)
+(According to Google maps, it’s only about five miles round-trip, so hopefully, that helps you decide how you’ll tackle your trek.)
 There’s a very good map at the Avenue Art Days website.
+And they now have a free app for both Apple and Android devices.

 Where are your favorite places to walk in Wichita?